I am woman, hear me roar

 Occupation: Former Chairman of State Bank of India

 In 2016, she was named the 25th most powerful woman in the world, by Forbes.
-She was also accredited of being the 4th most powerful woman in Asia Pacific by Fortune and in 2018, she was awarded Business Leader of the Year at The Asian Awards.
+She was also accredited as being the 4th most powerful woman in the Asia Pacific by Fortune and in 2018, she was awarded Business Leader of the Year at The Asian Awards.

 Education: She completed her Bachelors in Science from Sophia College for Women and later pursued a degree in Law.

 Kalpana Morparia started off her career in ICICI, where she first joined their legal department, after which, she was entrusted with various positions at ICICI, including Joint Managing Director.

 She was named ‘The 50th Most Powerful Women in International Business’ by Fortune magazine in 2008 and played a crucial role in the merger of ICICI Limited with ICICI Bank.

 She currently serves as the CEO of JP Morgan (South and South East Asia) and an Independent Director of Dr Reddy’s Lab.

 Education: She completed her graduation from St. Xavier’s College with a BA in Economics and pursued a degree in Psychiatric Social Work from the Tata Institute of Social Sciences.